casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_adc_dac.md

  [599] 1 10 11
 ```

 The above results show that the ADC is sampling continuously and that there is just noise at the ADC input, as no signal generator is connected.
 The ADC sample count should continue to increase each time this script file is run - try it.
 You can also try and compile your Simulink design with a higher clock e.g. 200MHz.
 Does the ADC data valid signal stay high continually?
-If not then why?
+If so, then why?

 Setup the signal generator to have an amplitude of 2Vpp, a frequency of 4MHz and sinusoid signal.
 Check using the oscilloscope that this is correct.
 Once satisfied connect the one end of the SMA cable to the signal generator output and connect the other end to the Red Pitaya IN1 SMA cable.
 Remember to also connect the Red Pitaya OUT1 SMA connector to the other channel of the oscilloscope using another SMA to SMA cable.
 Change the frequency and amplitude to 2MHz and to 1Vpp.
 What happens to the oscilloscope Red Pitaya OUT1 display?
 What is the frequency and amplitude now?
 Try run the python script and see what happens?
 What is different in your results now?